ahfrad/VaR-Models/README.md

 NOTE: All results and inputs for each model including dataset, estimated parameters, conditional volatility, VaRs and VaR backtesting  are available for download in the file 'results.zip'.

-To download results, open 'results.zip' and click on 'View raw'.
+To download results and dataset, open 'results.zip' and click on 'View raw'.

 To run the MATLAB codes, please follow steps below: